CobiontID/Kudoa_genomes/README.md

 ## Gene annotation

-Annotations were produced with BRAKER3 using protein hints from free-living Cnidarians and _K. iwatai_.
+Annotations were produced with BRAKER3 using protein hints from free-living Cnidarians and _K. iwatai_, and are available [here](./gene_annotations/).

 ## Additional information